JeyasuryaUR/Simple-Recommendation-System/README.md

 ## How to Run

-1. Ensure you have Python installed on your system.
+1. Ensure you have Python and Flask installed on your system.
 2. Run the script using the command: `python main.py`

 ## Output

-The script will print the recommended questions, along with their answer, difficulty level, and category.
+The webapp will print the recommended questions, along with their answer, difficulty level, and category.
 Each question is numbered for easy reference.